-If you're using the usual household refrigerator, it might be too cold for the BSF grubs.
+If you're using the usual household refrigerator to store the bsf larvae, it might be too cold for them.
 To save the larvae alive, people put them in a wine fridge.

 In the 50-60s F (10-15C), the larvae will be alive and well.
 They'll actually go into hibernation mode and may turn motionless at this point.